XavierBoubert/redmine-me/README.md

 ## Roadmap

-- No need for external assets (font awesome & google font)
-- PWA
 - add a tray icon
 - Refactor: the activeIssue has to be inside the issues
 - Panel activity